rhjvanworkum/virtual_reactions/README.md

 - play with stepsize a bit

-sbatch --cpus-per-task=4 --tasks-per-node=30 --output=job_%A.out test.sh
+sbatch --cpus-per-task=8 --ntasks=1 --output=job_%A.out test.sh

+mpirun -np 8 -> uses 8 tasks, cpus-per-task than indicates how many cores are allocated to each task